 JJUB55022U International Dispute Resolution and International Courts

-The course is thematically divided according to the functional categorizations used by the legal scholarship.
+The course is thematically divided according to the functional categorizations used by the legal scholarship in this area.

-- Regional Human Rights Judicial Courts (ECtHR and IACHT);
+- Regional human rights courts (ECtHR and IACHT);

-- International Criminal Courts and Tribunal (the ICC)
+- International criminal courts and tribunals (the ICC)

-The instructor will provide a comprehensive overview of each of the above mentioned international judicial bodies by analyzing specifically 1) the historical, social and economical backgrounds to the creation of ICs; 2) the peculiar characteristics of international adjudication; 3) the structure and jurisdiction of various ICs (What issues do specific ICs address?
+The instructor will provide a comprehensive overview of each of the above mentioned international judicial bodies by analyzing specifically: 1) the historical, social and economical backgrounds to the creation of ICs; 2) the peculiar characteristics of international adjudication in each case; 3) the structure and jurisdiction of various ICs (What issues do specific ICs address?
 What rules and instruments govern their activities?
 How are they structured and organized?); 4) Some of their landmark cases and outcomes.

 Moreover, during the lectures students will be provided with theoretical tools that allow them to participate in an informed and critical discussion of the most relevant topics related to the emergence of the international judiciary such as:

-- The role of lawyers and of other elites in international law;
+- The role of lawyers and of other actors of international law;

 - The relationship between the national and international judiciary;